camunda-community-hub/camunda-platform-7-keycloak/README.md

 *   Sort criteria for queries are implemented on the client side - the Keycloak REST API does not allow result ordering.
 *   Tenants are currently not supported.

-#### Roadmap

-Version `1.3.0` will add the following features:

-*   Optional group import filter in order to not import the whole security realm but just the relevant groups and their users.

 ## Prerequisites in your Keycloak realm

 1. Keycloak docker images can be found on [Keycloak Docker Hub](https://hub.docker.com/r/jboss/keycloak/ "Keycloak Docker Images").